|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Pour the gin, rhubarb syrup, lime juice, and rhubarb bitters into a cocktail shaker filled with ice.
+Pour the gin, rhubarb syrup, and lime juice, and add a dash of rhubarb bitters into a cocktail shaker.

 How Strong Is a Rhubarb Collins?